MadBomber/sqa/README.md

 # You can pass a set of CLI options in a String
 SQA.init "-c ~/.sqa.yml"

+# If you have an API key for AlphaVantage you can create a new
+# CSV file, or update an existing one.
+Your key MUST be
+# in the system environment variable AV_API_KEY
 aapl = SQA::Stock.new(ticker: 'aapl', source: :alpha_vantage)
 #=> aapl with 1207 data points from 2019-01-02 to 2023-10-17
 ```